sleipnir029/Rahat_Rakibuzzaman_WerkStudent_Python/README.md

 ## Timeline

-- The timeline for this task is one week (7 days, not only working days) from the day you received the task.
+- The time limit for this task is 9 January 2025.